 112 Lake St, Burlington, VT | (802) 399-2511

-While Hill Farmstead has made a name for itself with finely crafted farmhouse ales, Foam Brewers earned acclaim for its new school hazy IPAs.
+While Hill Farmstead has made a name for itself with finely crafted farmhouse ales, Foam Brewers earned acclaim for its new-school hazy IPAs.
 However, what separated Foam Brewers from the rest of their contemporary New England IPA breweries was the balanced and accessible approach.
 Foam’s beer never felt overwhelming or challenging.
-It was a welcome invitation.
+Instead, a welcome invitation.

 100 Cottage Club Rd, Stowe, VT | (802) 882-8165

-The Alchemist is often credited with creating the prototypical hazy IPA and for leading the modern push for highly-sought-after, fresh beer.
+Often credited with creating the prototypical hazy IPA, The Alchemist led the modern push for highly sought-after, fresh beer.
 The Alchemist earned a cult-like following around beers like Heady Topper and Focal Banger with folks traveling from states far away to track down the scarcely available IPAs.

 Lawson’s Finest Liquids

 155 Carroll Rd, Waitsfield, VT | (802) 496-4677

 Another Vermont craft beer staple is Lawson’s Finest Liquids.
 Founded by husband and wife Sean and Karen Lawson in 2008, Lawson’s Finest Liquids produces a diverse lineup of beer.
 Which might be surprising to some.